The Pulse

 Credits: NASA

-This object is known as CWISE J1249 and is 30,000 times larger than Earth, which is even more intriguing because how is a huge object like that travelling so fast?
+This object is known as CWISE J1249, which is intriguing because how is an object like that travelling so fast?
 For assurance, scientists utilised NASA’s WISE telescope, which later became the NEOWISE mission, which helped to detect the speed of this object.

 It is faster than nearly everything else in the galaxy.
 Where did it originate?